At least 20 killed, 165 wounded after tsunami hits Indonesia

-JAKARTA, Indonesia — A tsunami apparently caused by the eruption of an island volcano killed at least 43 people after the waves hit the coast around Indonesia's Sunda Strait, sending a wall of water some 65 feet (20 meters) inland and damaging hundreds of houses including hotels, the government and witnesses said.
+JAKARTA, Indonesia — A tsunami apparently caused by the eruption of an island volcano killed at least 43 people around Indonesia's Sunda Strait, sending a wall of water crashing some 65 feet (20 meters) inland and sweeping away hundreds of houses including hotels, the government and witnesses said.

+Some 600 people have been reported injured when the tsunami hit 9:27 p.m.
+Saturday, the Disaster Management Agency said.

 Scientists from Indonesia's Meteorology and Geophysics agency said it could have been caused by undersea landslides from the eruption of Anak Krakatau, a volcanic island formed over years from the nearby Krakatau volcano.
 They also cited tidal waves caused by the full moon.